jitbit/awssgip2c/README.md

 ## Why do I need this?

 Say you (or your colleagues) went on vacation or a business trip.
-And you/her had to SSH (or RDP) to your server from a hotel.
-But SSH is closed by your security group.
-You've added your current IP address to the security group.
-And forgot about it.
+And you had to SSH (or RDP) to your server from a hotel room.
+But SSH is closed by a security group, allowed only to certain IP addresses.
+Sounds familiar?
+Not a problem, you add your current IP address to the security group.
+And forget about it.

 Now, after a year or so you see over a dozen rules and can't tell what's what.
 This is when this extension comes handy.